Dad Clark Gulch Channel Stabilization

 Dad Clark Gulch from Summit View Parkway to Wildcat Reserve Parkway

-Construction is currently scheduled to start in January 2026 on the channel stabilization of Upper Dad Clark Gulch from Wildcat Reserve to Summit View Parkway.
+Construction is underway on the channel stabilization of Upper Dad Clark Gulch from Wildcat Reserve to Summit View Parkway.
+Construction is expected to take approximately 12-15 weeks depending on weather.

 The Highlands Ranch Metro District, in conjunction with Mile High Flood District and ICON Engineering, has designed improvements in Upper Dad Clark Gulch as part of the Metro District Stormwater Master Plan.
 The goals of this plan are to restore, stabilize, improve, and protect the drainage ways in our open space.